-The complete system should be pressurized to no more than 150 psig with refrigerant and dry nitrogen (or dry CO_2).
+The complete system should be pressurized to no more than 150 psig when performing leak testing.

 It is recommended that this pressure be held for a minimum of 12 hours and then rechecked.
 For a satisfactory installation, the system must be leak tight.